stainii/EasyMail/the-story-behind.md

 * provide a simple way to restart, when she gets stuck.

 #### Writing text messages... does not come naturally
-Still, my grand mother has to learn a few things.
+Still, my grandmother has to learn a few things.
 One challenge that surprised me: **how to express her thoughts in a short message**.

 Expressing your thoughts in a letter or phone call is a whole lot easier.
 She is used to write by hand.
 She has the space to write longs texts.
 Fixing writing mistakes is just crossing out words, or starting a new letter.
 In phone call, you get immediate response.
 There is room to explain the context you're in.

 Sending texts may be second nature for most people, but it's not for someone who has never had to do it in her entire life.

-### Will my grand mother's live improve with the app?
+### Will my grandmother's live improve with the app?
-Time will tell if my grand mother **can** and **wants to** actually use the app.
+Time will tell if my grandmother **can** and **wants to** actually use the app.
 I really hope so.

 It's hard to communicate with someone who cannot hear you properly.
 For us, as family, but most certainly for her.
 I hope this app gives her back the ability to have qualitative conversations with people.